 If your team needs momentum rather than more tasks

-A content retainer isn’t an add-on — it’s a way of building consistency, clarity and direction into your marketing.
+A retainer-style partnership — whether open-ended or fixed-term — is a way of building consistency, clarity and direction into your marketing.
 If your team is ready for a more strategic, sustainable approach to content, these are the best places to start:

-A retainer makes the most difference when you want your content to compound — not restart — every month.
+A partnership like this makes the most difference when you want your content to compound, not restart, every month.

 About the author